vrutkovs/blast/README.md

 * Flask backend, which searches the DB
 * ReactJS UI which queries the API and renders images
 * Scraper cronjob, which fetches new URLs from specified subreddits
-* Grafana dashboard to monitor the app

-Live demo is available at http://ui-catcatgo.e8ca.engint.openshiftapps.com/
+Live demo is available at https://catcatgo.cloud.vrutkovs.eu/